 Client: “Here are five.
 We’re still looking for photos.”

-The issue isn’t lack of work—it’s documentation.
+The issue is not a lack of completed work, but insufficient documentation.

 The realistic minimum: 2–3 strong projects per service or specialty.